open-contracting/standard/docs/guidance/map/milestones.md

 To represent a planned payment, add a `Milestone`, set its `.type` to 'payment' and set its `.value` to the payment's value.
 Once the milestone is met, add a [Transaction](../../schema/reference.md#transaction) to `contracts/implementation/transactions`.
 For implementation milestones, the transaction can refer back to the milestone using the [transaction-related milestones extension](https://extensions.open-contracting.org/en/extensions/transaction_milestones/master/).

-## Worked examples
+## Examples

-The following worked examples show how milestones are modelled.
+The following examples show how milestones are modelled.

 ### Planning milestones